 - In a large bowl, sift together the flour and salt.
 Add water and mix with wooden spoon.
 Then using your hands knead the dough until it all comes together and flour is thoroughly incorporated and smooth.
 (This step does not take long, it’s just a matter of combining all the ingredients together with your hands and forming a dough ball).

 - Cover the dough and refrigerate for 30 minutes.

-- Cook the potatoes until fork tender.
+- Cook the potatoes in salted water until fork tender.
 Drain and mash; set aside.

-- Add the onion and bacon mixture to the mashed potatoes.
-Add the chopped dill and mix until all the ingredients are incorporated.
-I omitted the salt and pepper but you can add if you like or wait until vareniki are cooked to season.
+- Add the onion and bacon mixture to the mashed potatoes, including the pan grease.
+Add the chopped dill and mix until all the ingredients are combined.
+Season with salt and pepper to taste.

 To Make the Vareniki

-- Separate the dough into two balls.
+- Divide the dough into two balls.
 On a floured surface, roll out first ball of dough to 1/4 inch thickness.
+Keep the other ball of dough covered.
 Cut out 3 inch circles using a drinking glass or round cookie cutter.

 - Place the vareniki on a parchment lined cookie sheet and freeze overnight; transfer the frozen vareniki to a ziploc bag and store in the freezer up to 3 months.

 - To cook the vareniki: bring a large pot of water to a boil; add the vareniki and cook for about 5 minutes for frozen and about 3 minutes for fresh.
 They are done when they float to the top.
-Drain and serve with side of sour cream or you can saute chopped onion in butter and serve a top of vareniki.
+Drain and serve with caramelized onions and sour cream.